Senators Markey & Cassidy Introduce COPPA 2.0, a Bipartisan Kids Privacy Bill

 Director, Don't Sell My Data Campaign, PIRG

 R.J. focuses on data privacy issues and the commercialization of personal data in the digital age.
 Her work ranges from consumer harms like scams and data breaches, to manipulative targeted advertising, to keeping kids safe online.
-In her work at Frontier Group, she has authored research reports on government transparency, predatory auto lending and consumer debt.
+In her work at Frontier Group, she has authored research reports on government transparency, consumer debt and predatory auto lending, and has testified before Congress.
 Her work has appeared in WIRED magazine, CBS Mornings and USA Today, among other outlets.
 When she’s not protecting the public interest, she is an avid reader, fiction writer and birder.
+Though she lives in Boston, she will always consider herself a Kansan at heart.